UK police officer admits killing woman abducted on walk home | Law-Order

 - United Kingdom

-A British police officer pleaded guilty Friday to murdering a 33-year-old woman Sarah Everard, who was abducted as she walked home from a friend's house in south London.
+A British police officer pleaded guilty Friday to murdering a 33-year-old woman who was abducted as she walked home from a friend's house in south London.

-Wayne Couzens previously admitted kidnapping and raping Sarah Everard, a marketing executive who went missing on March 3.

 A major police investigation was launched after Everhard's disappearance.
 Her body was found a week later in woodland more than 50 miles (80 kilometers) southeast of London.